BannerBye

 Browsers can block cookies, but cookie banners are the prompts asking for consent — not the cookies themselves.
 Block cookies and you'll still see 50 banners a day.

-Firefox has a "Cookie Banner Reduction" feature, but it only covers a small list of sites in Strict mode.
+Firefox has a "Cookie Banner Reduction" feature, but it only covers a small list of domains in Strict mode.
 Chrome and Safari have nothing built in.
 "Do Not Track" is a deprecated header that virtually no site respects anymore.

 BannerBye works on every site through three legally recognised signals: the GPC header, the IAB TCF reject string, and a pattern-based auto-click for custom banners.
 The banner never renders in the first place.